Summary tables for APA-style reporting

 #> WHO-5 wellbeing index (0-100) │ 66.52 <.001 0.19 1200

-#> Satisfaction with health (1-5) │ 3.39 <.001 0.15 1192The same argument pattern works in both cases:
+#> Satisfaction with health (1-5) │ 3.39 <.001 0.15 1192The same argument pattern is used in all three cases:

 -